claromes/waybacktweets/README.md

 - [ ] "web.archive.org took too long to respond."
 - [x] `only_deleted` checkbox selected for handles without deleted tweets
-    - [ ] Add message
+    - [ ] Add message if handle has no deleted tweets
-- [ ] Pagination: set session variable on first click
+- [x] Pagination: set session variable on first click
+- [ ] Pagination: scroll to top

 ## Roadmap